tedconf/tedconf.github.io/README.md

 **Adding your project**

-Add your project + details to the `groups` property to [the application controller](https://github.com/tedconf/tedconf.github.io/blob/source/app/pods/application/controller.js).
+Add your project + details to the `groups` property of [the application controller](https://github.com/tedconf/tedconf.github.io/blob/source/app/pods/application/controller.js).

 **Deploying**